-ROWS 3 – 6: When you finish row 2, work 3 alternating front post/back post DCs into the corner you started with and repeat row 2 four more times around the blanket, until you have six rows total.
+Rounds 3 – 6: When you finish row 2, work 3 alternating front post/back post DCs into the corner you started with and repeat row 2 four more times around the blanket, making sure your post DCs are popping out in same direction as previous round, until you have six rounds total.
 (Or you can go around as many times as you’d like to get your desired border height.)

 After finishing the border I laid my blanket out flat and pinned the corners onto some foam board to straighten them out a little bit and block the blanket evenly.
 I used my spray bottle to get the blanket a little wet and then I left it overnight to dry.